 - Select the glossary you want to use for the translation.

-The selected glossary is automatically enabled .
+The selected glossary is automatically enabled.
 Make sure that the source and target languages match the languages in your glossary.
-You can't use multiple glossaries at a time for document translations.
-To disable glossaries when translating files, toggle the glossary off

-- To open the document translator, select the Translate files tab
+- To open the file translator, select the Translate files tab

-- Browse for your document or drag your document into the section
+- Browse for your file or drag your file into the section

 - Set the language pair for your translation